sharapovaaand/dummy-client-js/README.md

 # dummy-client-js
-A simple client for interating with [DummyJSON](https://dummyjson.com/), a free fake REST API.
+A simple client for interacting with [DummyJSON](https://dummyjson.com/), a free fake REST API.

 # Features
 ```dummy-client-js``` allows you to: